Geethen/Geethen/README.md

 ### Hi👋, I am Geethen Singh
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Geethen" alt="Geethen" /> </p>

+- 🔭 I’m currently busy with a post-doc, this research looks into uncertainty estimation using conformal prediction and building an operational burnt area mapping system.
-- 🔭 I’m currently working on completing my PhD at the University of the Witwatersrand, South Africa.
-This research looks at using recent advances in remote sensing, cloud computing (Google Earth Engine) and Machine learning to improve the chance of sucessfully managing water hyacinth - The worlds worst invasive aquatic alien plant.
+- 🔭 I have recently completed my PhD at the University of the Witwatersrand, South Africa.
+This research looked at using recent advances in remote sensing, cloud computing (Google Earth Engine) and Machine learning to improve the chances of sucessfully managing water hyacinth - The worlds worst invasive aquatic alien plant.
-- 🔭 I have worked at a NGO (Natural State) were I focused on estimating tree canopy height, above ground biomass density,  and identifying field sites.
+- 🔭 I have worked at a NGO (Natural State + Conservation alpha) were I focused on estimating tree canopy height, above ground biomass density,  and identifying field sites.
 - 🌱 I have started building a Python package that focuses on extracting data from Google Earth Engine easier and faster using the high volume endpoint and parralel processing.
 - 🤔 I am interested in applying machine learning to satellite data for addressing ecological challenges.
 - 📫 How to reach me: geethen.singh@gmail.com